bernat/best_in_place/README.md

 * **new_value** (only **bip_area** and **bip_text**): the new value with which to fill the BIP field.
 * **name** (only **bip_select**): the name to select from the dropdown selector.

+To use include them in your test config:

+    include BestInPlace::TestHelpers

 ---

 ##Installation